MaudDibb/IC-Collection/README.md

 new component, this has a set and reset pin.
 The set pin is longer than the reset

 * D Latch
-same as the in game D Latch.
-The clock pin is behind instead of on top, and it is shorter than the data pin
+same as the normal D Latch.
+Both data and clock pins are behind the output.
+The clock pin is shorter than the data pin

 * AND gate
 2 pin version of the normal AND gate.
 Cannot be adjusted for 3/4 pin variants